 Winner: WordPress.
 Blogging and WordPress go together like peanut butter and jelly.

-Some of the drawbacks with the Wix eCommerce system is that you’ll need to pay for an eCommerce plan and the shipping, tax, and payment systems are fairly limited.
+One of the drawbacks of the Wix eCommerce system is that you’ll need to pay for an eCommerce plan and the shipping, tax, and payment systems are fairly limited.

 For a small online shop, Wix should provide adequate functionality, however, if you plan on scaling up, WordPress and WooCommerce or a dedicated eCommerce platform is recommended.